namanh11611/namanh11611.github.io/content/post/riverpod/index.en.md

 ---
-title: "Dùng code generation provider trong Flutter Riverpod cho đời đơn giản hơn"
+title: "Using Code Generation Providers in Flutter Riverpod to Simplify Life"
-description: "Không biết có bạn nào luôn băn khoăn mỗi lần phải chọn 1 trong 7 loại provider của Riverpod cho từng use case trong dự án của mình chưa?
-Nhưng giờ đây, tác giả Remi Rousselet đã giới thiệu cách dùng Riverpod mới với code generation, giúp cho cuộc đời của developer chúng ta dễ thở hơn đôi chút."
+description: "Have you ever struggled to choose among the 7 types of providers in Riverpod for different use cases in your project?
+Well, now, Remi Rousselet introduces a new way to use Riverpod with code generation, making developers' lives a bit easier."
 date: 2024-10-11T00:00:00+07:00
 slug: riverpod
 image: riverpod.jpg